TunnelBear Full Review: Simplicity in VPN

 Short explanation: TunnelBear has a fully functional kill switch feature.

 Long explanation: TunnelBear offers an impressive feature called VigilantBear, which acts as a kill switch when it comes to security.
 VigilantBear protects you while you're connecting and disconnecting, and even if your WiFi drops or goes out of service, VigilantBear prevents any data leaks.

 4. RAM-based servers

 Short explanation: TunnelBear doesn’t have RAM-based servers.

-Long explanation: A RAM-based server means that the data, instead of being saved to SSD drives, it is saved on RAMs.
+Long explanation: A RAM-based server means that the data, instead of being saved to SSD drives, is saved on RAMs.
 This is advantageous to security because RAM is wiped clean every time the servers reboot.